 However, the facelift results can last for multiple years, but it all really depends on the patient.
-There are several factors aside from age that are responsible for determining how long will the effects of a facelift last, them being genetics, your skin elasticity, health and surgical techniques used.
+There are several factors aside from age that are responsible for determining how long will the effects of a facelift last, them being genetics, skin elasticity, health, and surgical techniques used.

 We already said the best age for a facelift is 40+, and there is one more strong reason for it.
-Patients who undergo a facelift in their mid 40s experience longer-lasting effects, and require fewer revisions and “refresher” surgeries afterwards.
+Patients who undergo a facelift in their mid-40s experience longer-lasting effects and require fewer revisions and “refresher” surgeries afterward.

 For patients who want to treat the signs of aging appearing on the lower third of the face, the mini facelift procedure is a perfect option.

-This is perfect for everyone who has wants to address the minor signs of aging – wrinkles and sagging on the lower parts of the face, but not go overboard.
-This is a procedure that refreshes your natural appearance and has a shorter recovery time, and it also garners the best results if you’re under 50.
+This is perfect for everyone who wants to address the minor signs of aging – wrinkles and sagging on the lower parts of the face, but not go overboard.
+This procedure refreshes your natural appearance and has a shorter recovery time, and it also garners the best results if you’re under 50.

 There are a few other facelift procedures that can be good options, depending on your age.

-For instance, a facelift procedure known as deep plane lift is something that provides dramatic results in terms of wrinkles and sagging skin.
-It involves a full lifting and fully rejuvenates your skin.
-The best age to get a facelift of this kind is usually over 60, and the results you obtain are significantly rejuvenated jawline, cheeks and chin.
+For instance, a facelift procedure known as the deep plane lift is something that provides dramatic results in terms of wrinkles and sagging skin.
+It involves full lifting and fully rejuvenates your skin.
+The best age to get a facelift of this kind is usually over 60, and the results you obtain are a significantly rejuvenated jawline, cheeks, and chin.

 As we already established, the best age for a facelift is around the age of 40, given that your skin is still young enough to withhold the procedure and heal well, but also because it has enough elasticity to sustain the procedure, and therefore provide the best optimum results.